Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 | R             | Reset environment    |
 | Q             | Quit application     |

 Toggle the camera between first-person, third-person, and bird's eye view using the `C` key.
-The agent can be controlled using `W` , `A` , `S` , `D` (or the arrow keys).
-Hitting `R` or collecting certain rewards (green or red) will reset the arena (if there is only one defined arena in the configuration file, it will play the same arena infinitely).
-Note that the camera and agent controls are not available in `Train` mode, with only third-person camera implemented (we plan to add multiple camera observations during training at some point).
+Control the agent using `W`, `A`, `S`, `D`, or the arrow keys.
+Press `R` or collect certain rewards (green or red) to reset the arena or move to the next.
+If only one arena is defined in the configuration file, it will repeat indefinitely.
+Note that camera and agent controls are not available in `Train` mode, which currently supports only third-person camera (additional camera observations during training may be added in future updates).

 ### Training Mode

-For training mode, you can use the following code to launch the Animal-AI environment.
-Save the code below as `launch_animal_ai_training.ipynb` and run it in your Jupyter Notebook.
-In addition, you can create code junks to sequentially run bits of code by clicking on the `+` button in the Jupyter Notebook (assuming you're using an IDE such as Visual Studio Code) and selecting `Code`.
-Copy and paste the code below into the code junk and run it.
+To launch the Animal-AI environment in training mode, save the following code as `launch_animal_ai_training.ipynb` and run it in your Jupyter Notebook.
+You can create code cells in the notebook by clicking the `+` button (assuming you're using an IDE such as Visual Studio Code) and selecting `Code`.
+Copy and paste the code below into the code cells and run them sequentially.

-Lastly, we will be using Stable-Baselines3 to train the PPO agent in this example.
-Refer to the [Stable-Baselines3 documentation](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html) for more information on how to use the PPO agent for training (_class_: `classstable_baselines3.common.policies.ActorCriticCnnPolicy`).
+We will use Stable-Baselines3 to train the PPO agent in this example.
+Refer to the [Stable-Baselines3 documentation](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html) for more information on using the PPO agent for training (`classstable_baselines3.common.policies.ActorCriticCnnPolicy`).

 ```python